 Tavor Organic Artichoke

 Harvest first year!
-A Mediterranean appetizer that is delicious in many dips and sauces or simply eaten on their own dipped in melted butter.
 Artichokes are usually perennial plants that have to overwinter before they will flower, but Tavor has been bred to produce artichokes the first season and is early to mature.
 When started early indoors, they will produce 6-7 firm, tight buds.
-Artichokes are fun to grow and this variety has proven to be successful in cooler climates.
+This variety has proven to be successful in cooler climates.
+This Mediterranean appetizer is delicious with many sauces or simply eaten on its own and dipped in melted butter.
 Approx. 20 seeds/pkg.

 Artichokes need to be started indoors 8 to 10 weeks before last frost.
 Plant in 3.5 inch jiffy pots, as they do not like to have their roots disturbed.
 Provide warm and moist soil until germination.
 Plant 1 seed per pot about 1 inch deep.
 Once the true leaves have emerged provide regular fertilization once a week to promote fast growth.
 To grow artichokes as annuals it is very important that they are exposed to 10 days of cool (5-10 degrees C) but not freezing temperatures.
 This tricks the plant into thinking it has gone through and winter and initiating flower buds.
 If it is not exposed to cool temperatures it will not form buds until very late in the fall or not at all.
 This is best accomplished by putting the seedlings outside for a few days in May when the conditions are appropriate.
 They should not be planted in their final location until all danger of frost has passes.
 Plants should be spaced 24-30 inches apart.